pefcos/test-review/devlog.md

 Once a user enters an URL to be tracked, the scraping process my take a long time.
 Imagine a listing with over 1,000 reviews, that would certainly take a long time to process.
 I needed a way to let the user know the listing is being processed or is enqueued to be processed.

 This was achieved through the UserListing model, which received a "pending" attribute, which is set to true whenever the UserListing is created, and upon job completion, is set to false by the ScraperJob.

+## Features

+### The Chart

+Implemented using Chart.js, which renders the data in a nice graph in the front-end